 For Christians and religious adherents who faithfully pay their tithes and offerings, this may not be a major transition for you.
 However, if you typically don’t spend this much on your spiritual practice, such costs can be prohibitive.
 So, definitely be mindful of these dynamics before committing to a practice.

 Committed devotees of African spiritual systems often spend considerable time engaged in rituals and ceremonies.
 One can easily spend 5-10 or more hours a week engaging with their spiritual system.
-There are many factors that will determine the average amount of time that you spend in such a practice.
+Many factors will determine the average amount of time that you spend in such a practice.

 Primary among these factors is the size of the devotee’s spiritual team.
 Secondary to this is the devotee’s desire to have a strong connection with his or her spiritual team.
-When you engage in traditional spirituality, you usually won’t know what deities or spirits are working with you and what they want you to do to honor them until you have a divination session.
+When you engage in traditional spirituality, you usually won’t know what deities or spirits are working with you and what they want you to do to honor them until you get a reading.

 Aside from this dynamic, you will have to spend considerable time studying and learning about the spiritual system if it is new to you.
 You may even have to spend time becoming intimately familiar with another language or culture.
 Such lessons can consume countless amount of hours, which may change many aspects of your life.

 If you are not ready for this level of devotion, it can be a major burden.
-In which case, I often advise my clients to consider their schedule, needs, and desires before adopting an ATR.
-It is better to not initiate a relationship with a spirit rather than to connect with a spirit and thereafter neglect to serve it properly.
-This can cause a number of problems in your life.
+In which case, I often advise my clients to consider their schedule, needs, and desires before fully adopting an ATR.
+It is better not to initiate a relationship with a spirit rather than to connect with a spirit and thereafter neglect to serve it properly.
+Doing so can cause a number of problems in your life.